mlohse/LightCtrl/README.md

 ![usb data lines connected](https://github.com/mlohse/LightCtrl/blob/master/img/throttle4.jpg?raw=true)

 5. Use some hot glue to put the USB socket back in
 Important: After modification the USB socket can no longer be used to charge usb devices!
-Do not plug in you cell phone!
+Do not plug in your cell phone!